CapMousse/Nagrant/README.md

 ## How to use

 You can either instal Nagrant as a global or local package.
-Note that if you install Nagrant locally, you must use the local binary to launch the command.

 - global : `nagrant make`
 - local : `$(npm bin)/nagrant make`

-Nagrant must be installed in the current project (`npm install nagrant`) to be able to launch the vagrant box (script are required to install and launch the box)

 ## Command list :